ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

 \subsection{Synthetic datasets}

+The main challenge in testing CE methods is the lack of ground truth regarding which features are learned by a model and how relevant they are for its prediction process.
+This leads to the assumption that the model has learned the intended features of a dataset.
+Yet, it is also known that models are susceptible to learning shortcuts, spurious correlations, or biases which unintentionally are present in the training data \citep{DBLP:journals/natmi/GeirhosJMZBBW20}.

-Our validation process requires unbiased image classification datasets that can be learned by different models and have an annotated ground truth locating each element of the images.
-To mitigate the risk of introducing biases, or uncontrolled features in the datasets, we focus on the low-complexity task of character classification.
-We created six synthetic datasets for the validation of ECLAD (e.g., dataset AB in Figure \ref{fig:AB dataset examples}), described in detail in Appendix.
+To mitigate the abovementioned phenomenon, we propose the usage of synthetic datasets, carefully balancing all features present in the data.
+Similarly, the synthetic datasets allow for the creation of ground truth annotations locating each element of the images.
+We focus on the low-complexity task of character classification, creating six synthetic datasets for the validation of CE techniques such as ECLAD (e.g., dataset AB in Figure \ref{fig:AB dataset examples}).
+The proposed synthetic datasets are described in detail in Appendix \ref{apd:synthetic datasets}.

 We generate the images of each classification task by overlapping multiple elements.
 Each element (e.g., red A, a gray background) is the combination of multiple features (e.g., ``is red'', ``has the form of an A''), and is generated by a mask (denoted \emph{primitive}) filled with a specific texture.
 In each dataset, we select a subset of features and their primitives to define each class, marking them as important, and creating the labels.
 Unimportant features are balanced between classes.
 Thus, each datapoint is composed of an image $x_i$, their label $y_i$, and a mask $m_{x_i}^{p_o}$ for each primitive $p_o$.